idmaksim/fastapi_project_template/README.md

-# SPARKS
+# SIMPLE REGISTRATION TEMPLATE

-This is API for mobile app SPARKS
+This is a simple API template for registration